gomorpheus/morpheus-apidoc/source/includes/_jobs.md

 Parameter | Description
 --------- | -----------
-ID | ID of the job
+id | ID of the job
 includeExecCount | Number of most recent job executions to include in response